Martin Luther King Jr.: Albany Movement, 1961

 The Albany Movement was a desegregation coalition formed in Albany, Georgia, in November 1961.
 In December, King and the SCLC became involved.
 The movement mobilized thousands of citizens for a nonviolent attack on segregation in the city and attracted nationwide attention.
 When King first visited on December 15, 1961, he "had planned to stay a day or so and return home after giving counsel."
 The following day he was swept up in a mass arrest of peaceful demonstrators, and he declined bail until the city made concessions.
 According to King, "that agreement was dishonored and violated by the city" after he left.

 King returned in July 1962 and was given the option of 45 days in jail or a $178 fine; he chose jail.
 Three days into his sentence, Police Chief Laurie Pritchett discreetly arranged for King's fine to be paid and ordered his release.
-"We had witnessed persons being kicked off lunch counter stools ... ejected from churches ... and thrown into jail ...
+King later wrote, "We had witnessed persons being kicked off lunch counter stools ... ejected from churches ... and thrown into jail ...
 But for the first time, we witnessed being kicked out of jail."
 It was later acknowledged by the King Center that Billy Graham was the one who bailed King out.

 After nearly a year of intense activism with few tangible results, the movement began to deteriorate.
 King requested a halt to all demonstrations and a "Day of Penance" to promote nonviolence and maintain the moral high ground.
 Divisions within the black community and the canny, low-key response by local government defeated efforts.
 Though the Albany effort proved a key lesson in tactics for King and the civil rights movement, the national media was highly critical of King's role in the defeat, and the SCLC's lack of results contributed to a growing gulf between the organization and the more radical SNCC.
 After Albany, King sought to choose engagements for the SCLC in which he could control the circumstances, rather than entering into pre-existing situations.